juhasev/sample-ninja-help/project-quota-monitoring.md

 #### Relaxing quotas

 Use the toggle to relax any quotas.
 Basically what this means that you indicate that you allow quota overage on this cell.
 Typically you would want to do that if one particular quota is "dragging" down the others and it is more important that you complete the project with overage on a few cells.

-> Please note that relaxing is not the same as generic tracking quota as the sampling engine will only select panelists that have answer to one the relaxed quotas.

 #### Reload feasibility